 The LMDC Board of Directors approved a plan for the Community Enhancement Fund Program on November 8, 2007, identifying thirty-three projects for funding.
 At the Board's June 26 meeting, LMDC's Board of Directors authorized the addition of two new items to the slate, bringing the total number of projects to 35 and the total allocation to \$37,387,000.
 Along with the proposed amendments to the Community Enhancement Fund Plan, LMDC staff also requested and received Board approval to amend the Final Action Plan to modify the list of designated recipients.
-LMDC staff will now amend the Final Action Plan as authorized by the Board.
-LMDC staff currently plan to bring an additional six projects to the Board's September meeting for authorization.
-As of June, LMDC staff has now sought Board authorization for 27 of the 35 projects authorized in the slate.
-LMDC has also executed one subrecipient agreement by the close of the quarter, MFY Legal Services, Inc, a \$1 million grant to support the provision of free, civil legal services to the low and moderate income residents and workers in Lower Manhattan.
+LMDC staff is now in the process of amending the Final Action Plan as authorized by the Board.
+LMDC staff received Board